fuegovic/Starguard/README.md

 - A GitHub OAuth app client ID and secret
 - A public HTTPS domain pointing at the OAuth server
 - Optionally, a GitHub personal access token to raise the API rate limit
+- Optionally, admin access to the repository, to add the star webhook

 ## Privacy